 Once you get the basics down, start to play around with some of the following:

 - Nuts and/or nut butters–you absolutely must have a high-speed blender if you’re going to do this as any non-blended items clog the straw and create a gross factor.
-These thicken the smoothie so start with just a little, especially for younger children.
+These thicken the smoothie, too, so start with just a little, especially for younger children.

-- Overnight oats–Soak some oats overnight with non-dairy milk, a little vanilla, and cinnamon.
+- Overnight oats–Soak some oats overnight with plant milk, a little vanilla, and cinnamon.
 Add a spoonful or two to make your smoothie heartier.

 - Avocado–makes it thick and creamy so just start with a little.
 Other great fats to add are are fresh flax oil (keep in fridge and use within 30 days) and coconut oil.

 - Other greens such as baby kale and baby chard.
-Both Trader Joes and Costco sell a great mixed bag of these along with baby spinach taking convenience off the excuse table.
-Try Romaine or butter lettuce, fresh mint or stevia leaves, too!
+Try Romaine or butter lettuce, fresh mint, parsley, basil, cilantro, or stevia leaves, too!

 - Bland veggies such a cauliflower and yellow squash.